dpuentex/mp2-ecommerce/README.md

 - optional navbar items

 # Changelog / Completed
+- fixed filters not updating results AND the soft loop that caused
 - fixed filters not updating results
 - refined search / filter functionality
 - removed fetch product function from product page in favor of fetching once on page load